CWS/winder_scraper/README.md

 ## Usage

-The file winder_crawler.bat must be filled as below.
+The file winder_crawler.bat must be edited and filled as below.
+After that is done it can be executed by executing the file or used with a scheduler.

 @echo off
 "(python.exe directory)" "(WatchWinderUSA Scraper directory)" pause

 example below:

 @echo off
 "C:\Users\carlos\anaconda3\python.exe" "C:\Users\carlos\winder_crawler.py"
 pause